 Welcome to the Quality in Careers Consortium’s website.

-The context in which we operate is set out in the latest Statutory Guidance (October 2018) from the Department for Education to schools on fulfilling their statutory duty.
-This builds heavily upon the Gatsby Benchmarks for “Good Careers Guidance”.
-The Statutory Guidance “strongly recommends” all secondary schools to work towards and achieve the national Quality in Careers Standard: here’s the link to the Statutory Guidance.
+The context in which we operate is set out in the latest Statutory Guidance (July 2021) from the Department for Education to schools on fulfilling their statutory duty, and its guidance to colleges.
+The July 2021 document builds heavily upon the Gatsby Benchmarks for “Good Careers Guidance”.
+The DfE also “strongly recommends” all secondary schools and colleges to work towards and achieve the national Quality in Careers Standard.
+Here’s the link to the DfE’s updated Guidance: Careers guidance and access for education and training providers – GOV.UK (www.gov.uk)

 Background: how did the Consortium & the Quality in Careers Standard come into existence?